DeciderWill/growthbook-on-northflank/README.md

 ![Growthbook on Northflank](growthbook-deployed-on-northflank.png)

-Below is a setup on Northflank costing ~ $10.
+Below is a setup on Northflank costing ~ $12 a month.

 To run the script you need a [Northflank API token](https://northflank.com/docs/v1/application/secure/manage-api-tokens) set as an environment variable `NF_TOKEN`